 Purpose – To provide a causal link between rights and duties; that the citizen should understand that any claim to protection by the terms of this constitution is conditional upon their adherence to certain responsibilities.
 The citizen is required to accept the consequences of choices they have freely made, without holding liable any person or organisation not party to those choices.
 This section is intended to assist when necessary the interpretation of Section 2: when conflicts inevitably arise between individuals, each claiming the actions of the other to be a breach of rights, the rights of the person who first suffered material damage, loss, or harm should take precedence over the rights of the person causing the damage, loss or harm.

-b. abide by the laws of the land (unless a law conflicts with this constitution - laws conflicting with the constitution cannot be enforced);
+ii. abide by the laws of the land (unless a law conflicts with this constitution - laws conflicting with the constitution cannot legally be enforced);

 Purpose –To prevent undemocratic procedures eroding the sovereign right of the citizen to be properly informed (4) about political issues, and for the citizen to make all political decisions whenever he or she chooses to be involved in the Democratic Process; and to ensure that any individual involved with the administration of that process fully understands the importance of their responsibility for its proper administration, and the severe penalties for any deliberate abuse of that responsibility.

 The citizen is the sovereign political decision-maker of the state, and prime controller of public spending.
 All decisions, whether by local councils or national government, such as election or recall of representatives, policy decisions, authorisation of public spending projects, creation, amendment and repeal of legislation, will all be made according to due democratic process, as described in this section.
 No public law, rule or regulation will be lawful unless it is made through due democratic process.

 The resolution is the question or issue to be decided by secret ballot of citizen voters.

 b.
 The Debate